 8) I would much rather take my chances with the population of current and future political office-holders who have no need or benefit from recourse to violent suppression of the American people, than with any number of potential armed citizen factions whose ideological zealotry and fanaticism could at any time get the better of them and lead to unnecessary and counterproductive armed insurrection, destroying the nation they claim to wish to defend.

-Part III: Why the “Can’t Keep Guns Out Of The Hands Of Criminals” Argument Is Defeatist
+Part IV: Why the “Can’t Keep Guns Out Of The Hands Of Criminals” Argument Is both Defeatist and Empirically Refuted

-Part IV: Why The “Increases Personal Safety” Argument Has It Backwards
+Part V: Why The “Increases Personal Safety” Argument Has It Backwards

 The statistical evidence very compellingly suggests that owning firearms makes people less rather than more safe.
 For every successful use of a firearm by a civilian to defend person or property, EACH of the following uses occurs numerous times: accidental shooting, suicide, crime of passion, use in escalation of a fight or in “mistaken” self-defense, commission of a felony, and, most ironically of all, the person trying to defend self or property getting shot him or herself.